eloyacosta/raws/README.md

 This example shows how to access an S3 bucket from R using the aws.s3 package.
 This method also works for buckets living outside the Research Gateway project.

 More info: https://github.com/cloudyr/aws.s3

+NOTE: AWS Credentials must be kept separate from code and loaded from ~/.Renviron